 Engaging students in inquiry is the gold standard for content-based learning, yet one rarely achieved or regularly practiced.
 One reason for its relative absence in classrooms is the lack of experience teachers themselves have either doing or generating inquiries.
-This course invites all current Masters and Doctoral students to engage in a series of inquiries about Teachers College, exploring the question-What does Teachers College teach?-as a physical place, as an historical place, as an entrative space, and finally, as an educational and pedagogical space.
+This course invites all current Masters and Doctoral students to engage in a series of inquiries about Teachers College, exploring the question-What does Teachers College teach?-as a physical place, as an historical place, aesthetic space, as a narrative space, and finally, as an educational and pedagogical space.